-Heidegger begins Being and Time with a quotation from Plato's Sophist: "For manifestly you have long been aware of what you mean when you use the expression 'being'.
-We, however, who used to think we understood it, have now become perplexed (Verlegenheit)."6 Surely it is the Being-question (Seinsfrage) that is put forward as a challenge to the whole history of Western philosophy since Plato: not only does the Being-question remain unanswered, but this question has not even been raised.
-Hence the task of the beginning of Heidegger's magnum opus is to "reawaken an understanding for the meaning of this question."7 Unlike Descartes and Husserl, Heidegger from the very beginning does not regard philosophy as either a science or a Weltanschauung but as a thinking about Being.
-The perplexity of the Beingquestion serves not as a kind of doubt that leads to a reconstruction of philosophical knowledge but aims at a kind of bewilderment, confusion or puzzlement.
-Unlike Descartes and Husserl, whose aim of philosophization is to search for an absolute grounding of the sciences by an overthrow (Umsturz) of the hitherto philosophical theory of knowledge, Heidegger wants to reawaken the Being-question without knowing the ultimate result of this search.
-Though the subject matter of this Heideggerian philosophization is Being, there are different ways for the elucidation of the meaning of Being.
-All efforts are in the end only trail marks (Wegmarken) and pathways (Holzwege) of this search.
+Heidegger begins Being and Time with a citation of Plato's Sophist: "For manifestly, you have long been aware of what you mean when you use the expression 'being'.
+We however, who used to think we understand it, have now become perplexed (Verlegenheit)."5 Surely it is the Being-question (Seinsfrage) that is put forward as a challenge to the whole history of Western philosophy since Plato: not only does the Being-question remain unanswered, but the meaning of this question has not even been raised.
+Hence the task of the beginning of Heidegger's magnum opus is to "reawaken an understanding for the meaning of this question."6 Unlike Descartes and Husserl, Heidegger from the very beginning does not regard philosophy either as science or as Weltanschauuang but as thinking of Being.
+The perplexity of the Being-question serves not as a kind of doubt that leads to a reconstruction of philosophical knowledge but aims at a kind of bewilderment, confusion, or puzzlement.
+Unlike Descartes and Husserl, whose aim of philosophization is to search for an absolute grounding of sciences by an overthrow (Umsturz) of the hitherto philosophical theory of knowledge, Heidegger wants to reawaken the Being-question without knowing the ultimate result of this search.
+Though the subject matter of this Heideggerean philosophization is Being, there are different ways for the elucidation of the meaning of Being.
+All efforts are in the end only trail marks (Wegmarken) and sidetracks (Holzwege) of this search.

-Hence the perplexity differs in essence from the methodical doubt.
-The perplexity is first of all addressed to the academic world at that time to alert them of the failure to understand the most fundamental problem for all sciences, philosophy included.
-The Being-question aims at "ascertaining the a priori conditions not only for the possibility of the sciences [...] but also for the possibility of those ontologies themselves which are prior to the ontical sciences and which provide their foundations."8 Heidegger continues to assert the primal importance of his search: "Basically, all ontology, no matter how rich and firmly compacted a system of categories it has at its disposal, remains blind and perverted from its ownmost aim, if it has not first adequately clarified the meaning of Being, and conceived this clarification as its fundamental task."9 This is indeed a very ambitious claim, even more so than that of Descartes and Husserl.
-However, notwithstanding the incompleteness of Being and Time, the promise to ground all sciences with the truth of Being remains unfulfilled.
-No concrete indication of how to relate or reconstruct mathematics, biology, historical sciences or theology with the meaning of Being has been offered in the extant corpus of Heidegger.
+Hence perplexity differs in essence from methodical doubt.
+The perplexity is first of all to address the academic world at that time of the failure to understand the most fundamental problem for all sciences, philosophy included.
+The Being-question aims at "ascertaining the a priori conditions not only for possibility for the sciences ...but also the possibility of those ontologies themselves which are prior to the ontical sciences and which provide their foundations."7 Heidegger continues to assert the primal importance of his search: "Basically, all ontology, no matter how rich and firmly compacted a system of categories it has at its disposal, remains blind and perverted from its ownmost aim, if it has not first adequately clarified the meaning of Being, and conceived this clarification as its fundamental task."8 This is indeed a very ambitious claim, even more so than that of Descartes

+5 Martin Heidegger, Being and Time, 1.